 You are only eligible for Medicaid if you have “spent down” available assets.
 You might want to consult with an elder law attorney or financial advisor for advice on how to qualify for Medicaid.

 It is often utilized in conjunction with Medicare, and may cover some medical services and prescriptions not covered by Medicare.
-Medicaid also covers costs associated with long-term care, nursing home care, skilled care at home and hospice care.
+Medicaid also covers costs associated with long-term care, nursing home care, skilled care at home, and hospice care.

 Medicaid is run by the states and partially funded by the Federal government, so before applying you’ll want to check on the rules governing coverage in your particular state.

-Insurance for Veterans, Military Personnel and Families
+Insurance for Military Families

 The Federal government also provides medical benefits for active duty service members, veterans and spouses.